V01D-NULL/MoonOS/README.md

 	- Uses GRUB2
 - GDT
 - Interrupts
-- A simple heap / memory allocator
 - CPU Identification
-- Paging
 - Serial in & output
 - CMOS/RTC Timestamp
 - Simple VFS

 # Future features:
+- A simple heap / memory allocator
-- Multiboot2
+- Paging
+- Multiboot2 (Due to my computer's problems this is on hold for an unkown timespan (that is until I can afford a new computer))
 - ACPI
 - Many hardware drivers including but not limited to:
 	- Network cards